Understanding the Recruitment Process

 Disclaimer: Registration or participation in K-State Fraternity Recruitment is NOT an offer nor a guarantee of membership.
 Membership selection is at the sole discretion of each fraternity and its members and is not influenced or controlled by the K-State IFC or K-State Greek Affairs.

 The recruitment process works best when you take initiative.
 Contact the recruitment chairmen of the chapters that you might be interested in directly.
 Each of our fraternity chapters has one or two people elected to serve as recruitment chairperson(s).
-These men will review your information from the database and begin calling, writing, or e-mailing you within a few days.
-They will send you information about their fraternity, why you should join, what kinds of philanthropies they are involved in, what kinds of social activities they are planning for next year, etc. You can also contact them to begin the process.
+These men will review your information from the database and begin calling, writing, or e-mailing you.
+They will send you information about their fraternity, why you should join, what kinds of philanthropies they are involved in, what kinds of social activities they are planning for next year, etc. You should also contact them to begin the process.

 You can also learn more about each fraternity on your own by visiting our fraternity list.
 You can click on each fraternity's individual website to learn about its mission, values, principles, history, and more.